nikovett/charging-planner/README.md

 ---

-## Fallback price source
+## Fallback price sources

-When ENTSO-E is unavailable (maintenance, 503/404 errors), the planner automatically falls back to the [nordpool-predict-fi](https://github.com/vividfog/nordpool-predict-fi) forecast published at `https://raw.githubusercontent.com/vividfog/nordpool-predict-fi/main/deploy/prediction.json`.
+When ENTSO-E is unavailable (scheduled maintenance, 503/404 errors), the planner automatically tries two fallback sources before giving up:

+1. **Sähkötin** (`sahkotin.fi/api`) — actual realized Nord Pool 15-min prices, same data range as ENTSO-E, Finland only.
+No API key needed.
+Used transparently — `price_source: "Sähkötin"` in the plan JSON, no dashboard warning.

+2. **nordpool-predict-fi** (`raw.githubusercontent.com/vividfog/nordpool-predict-fi`) — ML forecast blended with realized Sähkötin prices.
+Hourly data expanded to 15-min slots.
+By ~14:00–16:00 Helsinki time the forecast transitions to actual market prices, making it nearly as reliable as ENTSO-E once Nord Pool has published.
+Plans from this source are tagged `price_source: "forecast"` and display a warning banner on the dashboard.

-The fallback is only available for area `FI`.
+Both fallbacks are only available for area `FI`.
 For other areas, the planner exits gracefully with an ntfy notification.

-The prediction.json blends realized Nord Pool prices (for past and present hours) with ML-predicted prices for future hours.
-By ~14:00–16:00 Helsinki time — shortly after Nord Pool publishes tomorrow's day-ahead prices — the forecast transitions to actual market prices, making it as reliable as ENTSO-E for planning purposes.

-Plans generated from forecast data are tagged `"price_source": "forecast"` in the plan JSON and display a `FORECAST` warning on the dashboard.
+If all three sources fail, an ntfy notification is sent and the script exits with a non-zero code so the GHA run is marked as failed.

 ## Dashboard